Food and Nutrition Sciences, BS

 Employment Opportunities

 The objective of the major is to provide a degree where graduates qualify for the food industry including food marketing, entrepreneurship, food product design and development, food regulation, food promotion, brand development, community agriculture, and quality assurance/quality control.
+Additionally, the program prepares students to apply to our Dietetics GP MPH program with all prerequisites met.

 Career Center